jmschnei/jmschnei.github.io/_publications/2020-01-01-discourse-parsing-at-scale-for-robust-semantic-sto.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Georg Rehm.
-(2020).
-"Discourse Parsing at Scale for Robust Semantic Storytelling in various Use Cases." *In Tommaso Caselli, Eduard Hovy, Martha Palmer, and Piek Vossen, editors, Computational Analysis of Storylines: Making Sense of Events.
+(2020). \"Discourse Parsing at Scale for Robust Semantic Storytelling in various Use Cases.\" *In Tommaso Caselli, Eduard Hovy, Martha Palmer, and Piek Vossen, editors, Computational Analysis of Storylines: Making Sense of Events.
 Cambridge University Press.*."
 ---